 - Return of the “Mac”: The year was 1997 and Apple Inc. was in its second year of net loss profits, but this time a loss in over $1Bil.
 That year Apple would see the return of Steve Jobs as their interim CEO after Apple’s purchase of Job’s company NeXT.
 Apple was on the verge of closing so Jobs decided to reorganize and refocus on the company’s core strength, design, technology, marketing and quality.
 Needless to say the turnaround of Apple Inc will forever be in the history books as an example of corporate for success.

 - A Hand Up: It starts with each other.
 Next we have David Vobora, a former NFL player and Brian Aft, a wounded veteran and their story of how when we work together we can change lives.
 David is a former NFL player who started a gym after a shoulder injury and how he worked with Brian who after being severely wounded recover from his pain and drug addictions turn their lives and many others around.
+People can contact an expert Worker comp attorney in Mississippi to give legal guidance and provide support that you need to move forward.
 To hear more of their story see the short video below:

 The Current State (from a US perspective):